kanechew/Political-Contributions-Tracker/README.md

 The program writes to the first output file named `medianvals_by_zip.txt`.

 #### Description
-For each input file line, the running median of contributions, total number of transactions and total amount of contributions streaming in so far for that recipient and zip code is calcualted.
-The calculated fields is formatted into a pipe-delimited line and written to this ouput file in the same order as the input line appeared in the input file.
+For each input file line, the running median of contributions, total number of transactions and total amount of contributions streaming in so far for that recipient and zip code is calculated.
+The calculated fields is formatted into a pipe-delimited line and written to this output file in the same order as the input line appeared in the input file.

 #### Format
 The first output file medianvals_by_zip.txt should contain the same number of lines or records as the input data file minus any records that were ignored as a result of the [input file considerations](USERTESTCASES.md#input-file-considerations).